-Fig. 1 illustrates the apparatus used to measure the emittance using the quadrupole scanning method.
+As shown in Fig. 1 illustrates the basic components used to measure the emittance with the quadrupole scanning method.
 A quadrupole is positioned at the exit of the linac to focus or de-focus the beam as observed on a downstream view screen.
-The 3.1 m distance between the quadrupole and the screen was chosen in order to minimize chromatic effects and to satisfy the thin lens approximation.
-Assuming the thin lens approximation, $\sqrt{k_1}L \ll 1$ , is satisfied, the transfer matrix of a quadrupole magnet may be expressed as where $k_1$ is the quadrupole strength, L is the length of quadrupole, and f is the focal length.
-A matrix representing the drift space between the quadrupole and screen is given by
+The quadrupole and the screen are located far away to minimize chromatic effects and the veracity of the thin lens approximation used to cacluate beam optics.
+Assuming the thin lens approximation, $\sqrt{k_1}L << 1$, is satisfied, the transfer matrix of a quadrupole magnet may be expressed as where k_1 is the quadrupole strength, L is the length of quadrupole, and f is the focal length.
+A matrix representing the drift space between quadrupole and screen is given by